beetbox/aura/docs/api.rst

 Extensions
 ----------

-TODO:
-Some mechanism for *standardized extensions*, which are optional and self-reporting.
+Mention *standardized extensions*, which are optional and self-reporting in the server information endpoint.
 Also allows for proprietary extensions and extensions defined elsewhere.

-``GET /aura/extensions/``

-This includes:

-* any notion of a complex query (e.g., beets queries) -- maybe that's proprietary, or maybe the semantics of the query are not defined
-* writable API
-* albums? artists?
-* auth?
-* transcoding
-* server-side player